 Encryption is a concept that has been around for centuries - not a new concept.
 It involves protecting an important message from being read/modified even if the message is intercepted while in transit from sender to receiver.
 The study of encryption is called cryptography.
 In computing terms, encryption is usually done via complex mathematical algorithms and uses a set of protocols - the rules used to encrypt (and later decrypt) a message.
 Unencrypted data is called plaintext data and can be read by anyone.
 Encrypted data is referred to as ciphertext.
-You can encrypt data in transit using a VPN, but you can also encrypt an individual file, folder, or entire drive.
+You can encrypt data in transit using a VPN, but you can also encrypt data at rest on your device.
+You might choose to encrypt an individual file, folder, or entire drive.
 Encrypted files are usually protected by a password.